 What’s wrong with wheat?
 Gluten.
 Gluten intolerance is not an “allergy”.
 It’s a condition where gluten literally sandpapers your insides, leading to a leaky gut and autoimmune diseases.
 And these days, wheat is essentially a toxic compound…

 Originally published 2007

-Acknowledgement I am indebted to the health maintenance practitioners at Health Now Medical for alerting me to the nature of gluten, for giving my body the assistance it needed to restore itself to full health, and for inspiring this article.
+Acknowledgement I am indebted to the health maintenance practitioners at the Root Cause Medical Clinics for alerting me to the nature of gluten, for giving my body the assistance it needed to restore itself to full health, and for inspiring this article.

 Why Gluten is Bad for You